Are You a Future Graduate Student at UAA??

 The University of Alaska Anchorage Graduate School (UAA) participates in the Western Regional Graduate Program (WRGP).
 WRGP is administered by the Western Interstate Commission on Higher Education (WICHE).

-Graduate students who qualify for the Western Regional Graduate Program (WRGP) pay the in-state tuition rate on all graduate degree programs, both master's and doctoral (not certificate programs) at UAA.
+Graduate students who qualify for the Western Regional Graduate Program (WRGP) and enrolling in the 2021-2022 academic year, will pay resident tuition for all graduate degree programs, both master's and doctoral (not certificate programs) at UAA.

 optional hidden text

-Through WRGP, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible to enroll in available programs outside of their home state at resident tuition rates for those student applying and enrolling in 2019-2020.
+Through WRGP, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming and the Republic of the Marshall Islands (effective July 1, 2021) are eligible to enroll in available programs outside of their home state at Alaska resident tuition rates for those student applying and enrolling in 2020-2021.
 Students need not meet financial aid criteria.

 To qualify, students must: